danielvilha/kotlin-cryptocurrency/README.md

 # Cryptocurrency
 Cryptocurrency is a digital payment system that doesn't rely on banks to verify transactions.
-This app brings up a list of cryptocurrencies and open their details when I click on one.

-- I need to add a form to update the list.
-- I need to add About this app.
+This is an app from a platform dedicated to the world of cryptocurrencies.
+It offers a complete list of cryptocurrencies, allowing you to explore and learn about each one.
+When you click on a cryptocurrency, you will have access to the most important details, such as description, development status, start date, useful links and much more.
+Enjoy an informative and educational experience as you learn about this revolutionary form of digital payment that does not rely on banks to validate transactions.
+Always be up to date with the latest news in the world of cryptocurrencies with this app!

 - I like to save my initial list.

 ### Screenshots